Tom Hadler: Eastbourne Borough

 On 25 June 2019, Hadler signed for Eastbourne Borough who play in the National League South.
 He made his debut for the side on the opening day of the 2019–20 season in a 1–0 away loss to Billericay Town.

 Ebsfleet United

 On 16 July 2020 he signed for National League South side Ebbsfleet United.

 Maidstone United

 In June 2021, Hadler joined Maidstone United of the National League South, winning the league title that year.
 Following their relegation at the end of the 2022–23 season, he was released by the club.

 Ramsgate

 On 16 May 2023, Hadler was announced to have agreed to sign for Isthmian League South East Division club Ramsgate.

+He was part of the Ramsgate squad that was promoted as champions in the 2024–25 season, although he suffered a torn ACL injury on the day that the title was secured.

+Faversham Town

+In May 2026, Hadler returned to the Isthmian League South East Division, joining Faversham Town.